Seventh Heaven (1937 film)

-Seventh Heaven is an American romantic drama film released in 1937 by 20th Century Fox, directed by Henry King and starring Simone Simon and James Stewart.
+Seventh Heaven is a 1937 American romantic drama film released by 20th Century Fox, directed by Henry King and starring Simone Simon and James Stewart.
 The supporting cast features Jean Hersholt, Gregory Ratoff, Gale Sondergaard, and John Qualen.

 The film is a remake of the classic 1927 silent film of the same name directed by Frank Borzage and starring Janet Gaynor and Charles Farrell.
 Both versions were based on the play Seventh Heaven by Austin Strong.